Applying To: Liquor Control Officer

-DESIRABLE QUALIFICATIONS: Successful completion of a P.O.S.T. certified training program (minimum 600 hours) and Class A certification by the State of Missouri.
-Previous liquor control/enforcement experience.
+DESIRABLE QUALIFICATIONS: Previous liquor control/enforcement experience.
 Proficiency in the use of Microsoft Word and Excel.

-MEDICAL: Candidates will be required to pass a Drug Screen Test, Physical Examination and successfully complete a Psychological Examination as part of the Medical examination procedure.
+MEDICAL: Candidates will be required to pass an oral swab Drug Screen Test, Physical Examination and successfully complete a Psychological Examination as part of the Medical examination procedure.
 Incumbents are subject to random Drug Screen and Alcohol Tests without advance notice as a condition of their employment.

 - Experience and Training: 100%